sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 Here’s what they bring to the table:

-* **Painless Backups:** Export your WordPress content, including posts, pages, custom post types, and comments, with just one click.
+* **Painless Backups:** Export your WordPress content, including posts, pages, custom post types, comments, Products, Orders, and more with just one click.
 * **Simplified Migrations:** Move your website to a new host or domain seamlessly by exporting your entire website and importing it elsewhere.
 * **Efficient Content Sharing:** Share specific content with colleagues or another website by exporting the desired posts, pages, or custom content types.

 These plugins often offer more goodies like exporting posts with images or importing content from other platforms.

-= Import Images =
+= Import Media/Images =

-Images enhance your content and boost engagement, making them crucial for any website.
+Images enhance your content and boost engagement which makes them crucial for any website.
 The WP Ultimate CSV Importer plugin simplifies importing images from any external sources directly into WordPress.
 You can add SEO-friendly captions and alternative text.
 This plugin also allows you to update images for better SEO and manage duplicates effectively.
 It’s a powerful tool for bringing in large numbers of images along with their metadata—titles, descriptions, and SEO information—straight into your WordPress Media Library, ensuring they are organized and easy to access.
 This makes it an invaluable resource for efficient and large-scale image management.

-= WordPress User Import & Export =
+= WordPress Users Import & Export =

-Again, **install our [WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with export addon to use the User Import & Export feature.
+Again, **install our [WordPress Users & Members Import from CSV](https://wordpress.org/plugins/import-users) addon** along with export addon to use the Users Import & Export feature.
 Building a thriving online community involves managing user accounts, and these plugins make it a breeze.

 Here’s how they help:

 * **Bulk Import Users to WordPress:** Add hundreds or thousands of users to your website with WordPress Importer plugin by uploading a CSV file containing user information, such as usernames, email addresses, and hashed passwords.
-* **Import Users from Various Sources:** Migrate users from other platforms or databases easily with the WP CSV Importer plugins that handle various formats.
+* **Import Users from Various Sources:** Migrate users from other platforms or databases easily with the WP CSV Importer plugin that handle various formats.
 * **Effortless User Export:** Create a complete record of all your users, including their profiles and roles, for backups.

 = Additional Features to Consider: =

 * **Import Users into WordPress with Passwords:** Some plugins offer secure methods to import users along with their passwords, stored using a one-way hashing function.

-**WordPress user import and export plugins** are valuable for efficiently managing your user base, streamlining onboarding processes, and ensuring data security.
+**WordPress users import and export plugins** are valuable for efficiently managing your user base, streamlining onboarding processes, and ensuring data security.

-= WooCommerce Product Import Plugins =
+= WooCommerce Imports =

 Adding products to your WooCommerce store shouldn’t be a time-consuming chore.

 By installing our **[WooCommerce Products & Bundle Import ](https://wordpress.org/plugins/import-woocommerce) Addon plugin**, you can streamline this process by importing your product data from various sources, saving you hours and ensuring accuracy.

 This makes adding products a breeze by importing product data from various sources.
+Not only products, now you can import Orders and Coupons to WooCommerce.

 = Transform your product management experience: =